ScorpionFiko/chad-gpt/README.md

 ## Installation

+You can use the app by going to https://chadgpt-fitness.herokuapp.com/

 To install it on your device:
 - visit https://chadgpt-fitness.herokuapp.com/
 - click on the install button that appears on the right side of the web address bar

 back to [Table of Contents](#table-of-contents)